dapp-protocols/Blockchain-Abstraction-Layer/Tutorial.md

 // Reflect the table fields BAL_REFLECT(SupplyChain::Warehouse, (id)(manager)(description)
 ```
+Note the use of the `AccountHandle` type to represent the manager account.
+This is a type defined by the BAL to reference the type conventionally used on the current blockchain back-end to uniquely identify an account.
+For example, on Leap, this would be an `eosio::name`.
+This is the type contracts should typically use to reference accounts in their actions and tables.

-To define a table, we must define a row of the table.
+To define a table, we define a row of the table.
 This is just a struct; however, there are several accoutrements that need to go along with the struct to turn it into a table.
 We need a unique `BAL::Name` for it, a unique ID type for it, and it needs to declare public members specifying its name, what contract it belongs to, and how to get its primary key.
 Finally, the row needs to be reflected at the bottom so the BAL knows what its fields are.
 Once we've made all of these declarations, we can turn a row into a table by instantiating the `Table` template with it.
 We name our row `Warehouse` and name the table `Warehouses`.
 Then we add our table to our contract's list of Tables, and our table is ready to use.

 ##### Warehouse Management Actions
 Next, we implement our action in a new `SupplyChain.cpp` file: